locxter/btvccntrl/README.md

 ![Overview image](overview.png)

-This is a very simple GUI program for controlling Neato Botvac robot vacuums.
+This is a GUI program for controlling Neato Botvac robot vacuums.

 ## Dependencies